How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Using new strategies such as developing the employer brand or showing the possibilities for growth and development is going to be key in attracting and retaining Millennial employees.

-The Thomas Recruitment Platform can be used to help advertise and attract Millennial candidates whilst also engaging with staff in the evaluation process making it easier for organisations to attract top talent.
+The Thomas Recruitment Platform can be used to help advertise and attract Millennial candidates whilst also engaging with staff in the evaluation process making it easier for organizations to attract top talent.